ksfajardo/PI01_ML_OPS/README.md

 Second, to my favorite artist, Taylor Swift: thank you for meeting me at midnight during every single day I spent developing this porject and keeping me company with your music while everybody else in my house slept. </br>

-And last but not least, to my amazing friends and classmates at Henry: Here is to helping and lifting each other up whenever we need it!
+And last but not least, to the amazing friends I have made at Henry: Here is to helping and lifting each other up whenever we need it!
 I had the most fun helping you get to the finish line with me.

 <div align="center">